anthonyesp/low_density_eeg_asr/README.md

  - real data with artifact from https://github.com/stefan-ehrlich/dataset-automaticArtifactRemoval

 ## How to
-Don't worry, we are going to explain...
+Don't worry, we are going to explain... in the meanwhile, you will find what we did in the following references!

 ## Further details